 La Manche department is steeped in history and is an important place of remembrance.
 On 6 June 1944, more than 150 000 soldiers landed by sea or by air in Operation Overlord.
 The “longest day”, the turning point of the Second World War, paved the way for the liberation of France and Europe.
 After three months of fighting, Normandy was freed from German occupation, but was left scarred.

 The best way to learn about the history of D-day is not through books, but on the ground, where the Allies actually fought.
 From Utah beach to Cherbourg, the roads to liberation are dotted with fascinating sites where you can follow in the footsteps of the American troops, and hear the many small stories that make up the bigger picture.
-Passing on history to ensure we never forget: this is the goal of the D-Day sites.
+Passing on history to ensure we never forget: this is the goal of the D-Day museums and sites.

 Musée du Débarquement at Utah Beach